qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 **When and how often is this happening?**

-I'll start out by doing this regularly, on Mondays, Wednesdays and Fridays, always at the same time, from 11:00 to 12:00 (UK time).
-I'll do the first one tomorrow (Wednesday 25 March) - and have set up the live stream ready on [my YouTube channel](https://youtube.com/djadams-qmacro), so you can set a reminder for it.
+I'll start out by doing this regularly, on Mondays, Wednesdays and Fridays, always at the same time, from 16:00 to 17:00 (UK time).
+This is so that any school work at home can be completed and out of the way during the day first.

+I'll do the first one this coming Friday 27 March - and have set up the live stream ready on [my YouTube channel](https://youtube.com/djadams-qmacro), so you can set a reminder for it.

 **What will it be like?**